mkunnari1/HTML-CSS-Projects/README.md

 # The-Tech-Academy-Basic-HTML-CSS-Projects
-Repository for small HTML5 and CSS3 projects
+Repository for HTML5 and CSS3 projects for The Tech Academy